NethServer/docs/administrator-manual/en/migration.rst

     root directory.
 Refer to :ref:`virtual_hosts-section`.

-2. If the ibay access was restricted with a **secret password** (for instance, to share contents with a group of people across the internet), the :ref:`Nextcloud
-    <nextcloud-section>` module could be a good replacement for it.
+2. If the ibay access was restricted with a **secret password** (for instance, to share contents with a group of people across the internet), the :ref:`virtual_hosts-section` page still offers the same feature.
+Also the :ref:`Nextcloud <nextcloud-section>` module could be a good replacement.

 3. If the ibay contents were accessible with an URL like ``http://<IP>/ibayname`` the easiest procedure to keep it working is moving it to Apache document root: ::